 Torrenting worked for us in testing, and appears to be permitted on all servers, which is a great start.
 Of course the data cap will always be a limiting factor here.

-The servers optimized for streaming are reserved for paid users, so we were hardly surprised that we were blocked from accessing Netflix.
-BBC iPlayer was also pretty temperamental, although we did manage to get it working on one server.
+The servers optimized for streaming are reserved for paid users, so it’s no surprise that we were unable to access Netflix in our most recent tests.
+BBC iPlayer was also pretty temperamental, with access varying from one week to the next.

 If you’re going to pay for a VPN with streaming in mind, though, we would suggest you try NordVPN.